All-Hands-AI/OpenHands/docs/modules/usage/how-to/cli-mode.md

-# Running in CLI Mode
+# CLI Mode

 OpenHands can be run in an interactive CLI mode, which allows users to start an interactive session via the command line.

-This mode is different from the headless mode, which is non-interactive.
+This mode is different from the [headless mode](headless-mode), which is non-interactive and better for scripting.

-## Starting an Interactive Session
+## With Python

 To start an interactive OpenHands session via the command line, follow these steps: